MONTGOMERY COUNTY PUBLIC SCHOOLS

 The following individuals have been appointed to serve on the Advisory Committee until June 30, 2026.
-The Board will also select a current MCPS student for membership on the committee for the 2025-2026 school year no later than June 30.

 The following individuals have been appointed to serve on the Advisory Committee until June 30, 2026.
-The Board will also select a current MCPS student for membership on the committee for the 2025-2026 school year no later than June 30.

 On December 5, 2024 the Board of Education established a citizens advisory committee on communication and engagement.
 The Board sees an opportunity to strengthen community connections by creating a standing advisory committee focused on communications and engagement.
 Each year, the committee will address one key topic aimed at improving communication and engagement.
 This replaces the Communications and Stakeholder Engagement Committee established in 2019.
 The new advisory committee will include community members, allowing them to play an active role in the process.
 The vice president will serve as the Board's representative on the committee.